xiix0/scam/README.md

-I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
+I was gratified to be able to answer promptly, and I did.
+I said I didn't know.
-		-- Mark Twain, "The Innocents Abroad"
+		-- Mark Twain